catloaf567/boilergains/Readme.md

-save room for dessert? - saves calories make it more nuanced with vegetarian options, dairy free, etc Incorporating more niche sections such as salad bars, make your own pizza, sizzling pasta opions
+save room for dessert? - saves calories make it more nuanced with vegetarian options, dairy free, etc Incorporating more niche sections such as salad bars, make your own pizza, sizzling pasta opions Add individual meal  - divde by 2 if only 2 daily meals, divide by 3 if 3 meals